Chapter 102 – Reporting of Child Abuse

 Open Enrollment Into the District

-The parent/guardian of the student requesting to open enroll into the Cedar Rapids Community School District will submit an open enrollment request to the District by March 1st of the preceding year.
-The Cedar Rapids Community School District Board/designee will act upon the request by June 1st of the preceding year or within 30 days if received after the March 1st deadline.
+The parent/guardian of the student requesting to open enroll into the Cedar Rapids Community School District will submit an open enrollment request to both the Cedar Rapids Community School District and the student’s resident district.
+The Cedar Rapids Community School District Board/designee will then act upon the request.
 Notification of either approval or denial of the request will be provided to the parent/guardian and the resident district within five business days of the disposition of the application.

 A request to open enroll into the District will be approved if: